PretendToRun/swe-3313-fall-2025-team-06/project-plan/resumes/Mercy Olaniran.md

 - Facilitated stakeholder alignment by creating presentations, workshops, and demos to communicate product vision and progress.

+### Marketing Assistant, _Kennesaw State University_
+_June 2025 – Present_
+- Planned and executed outreach strategies to promote programs and events.
+- Developed content and communications to drive student engagement.
+- Designed physical marketing content

-#### Chief Marketing Officer, _Aerial Robotics Competition Team_
+### Chief Marketing Officer, _Aerial Robotics Competition Team_
 _May 2024 – Present_
 - Led outreach initiatives to build relationships between internal departments and external entities.
 - Directed and managed a team of 10 to plan and execute marketing campaigns.
 - Facilitated cross-functional collaboration across engineering, finance, marketing, and operations.
 - Secured project funding by presenting budget proposals to stakeholders.

-#### Marketing Assistant, _Kennesaw State University_
-_June 2024 – Present_
-- Planned and executed outreach strategies to promote programs and events.
-- Developed content and communications to drive student engagement.
-- Designed physical marketing content

-#### AI Product Development Researcher, _Kennesaw State University_
+### AI Product Development Researcher, _Kennesaw State University_
 _May 2024 – July 2025_
 - Conducted user interviews to define product requirements.
 - Developed and prioritized requirements for a Kotlin-based interface supporting multimodal input.
 - Managed the project lifecycle from concept to prototype, aligning development with user needs.
 - Synthesized research into actionable insights and communicated via presentations and published literature.

-#### AI Developer, _Aerial Robotics Competition Team_
+---

+## Projects

+### AI Landing Zone Detection System
 _December 2023 – May 2024_
 - Defined specifications for AI-powered landing zone detection.
 - Oversaw end-to-end system development and validation.
 - Collaborated with design, manufacturing, and navigation teams to refine requirements and validate solutions.

 ---